 Yiwu Grand Forest Pristine Ancient Tree Sheng Pu'erh Tea Guo You Lin 易武国有林

-National Forest tea, or Guo You Lin in Chinese, refers to tea leaves harvested from a deep forest, as opposed to naming based on the specific location of a harvest.
+National Forest tea, or Guo You Lin in Chinese, refers to tea leaves harvested from a deep forest.
 Most national forest tea is found in the Yiwu mountains.
 These national forests have existed for centuries, usually along the borders of Laos and Myanmar.
-As it grows in the most highly natural ecological environment, tea from the national forests has very limited production, and thus it increasingly has become the most sought-after tea among Chinese puerh tea connoisseurs.
+As it grows in the most natural ecological environment, tea from the national forests has very limited production, and thus it increasingly has become the most sought-after tea among Chinese puerh tea connoisseurs.
 Forest tea is rarely accessible even from within the Chinese pu'erh market.
 Due to its popularity and high quality, there are some copycats and faked teas, intermingling leaves from other areas or simply using inferior Pu-erh leaves that are labeled Guo You Lin.
-Our brand is 100% pure leaves from the national forest, no blends, no mixes.

 Harvest Time: April 8 2019